July 27, 2024

 Implementing a Telehealth System

-When setting up your telehealth system, look for a solution that integrates seamlessly with your EHR system for a smooth patient experience.
+When setting up your telehealth system, look for a solution that integrates seamlessly with your EHR system.
+This ensures that patient information is easily accessible during telehealth appointments and that records are updated in real time.

 NP Telehealth Considerations